Governor's Arts Award Categories

-Governors Arts Awards have been presented since 1980.
-The Award categories have grown over time.
-Below is the list of award categories for the 2015 awards.
+Governor's Arts Awards have been presented since 1980.
+The Award categories have changed over time.
+Below is the list of award categories for the 2017 awards.

 Arts Education Award:

-Recognizes a New Hampshire nonprofit organization for providing increased access to the arts for individuals in health care settings and/or individuals with physical, mental or emotional disabilities.
+Recognizes an individual or New Hampshire nonprofit organization for providing increased access to the arts for people in health care settings and/or with physical, mental or emotional disabilities.
 Access can include adapting the presentation of art-making, art exhibits, musical performances, and theatrical productions so that people with disabilities have opportunities to experience the arts and/or bringing enriching arts activities into hospitals, nursing homes or rehabilitation centers to support an environment of healing.

 Distinguished Arts Leadership Award:

-Recognizes an individual who has played a sustained role in the advancement, direction, or management of a New Hampshire not-for-profit arts organization.
-Examples may include Executive Director, Artistic Director or Board President.
+Recognizes an individual who has played a sustained role in the advancement, direction, or management of a New Hampshire nonprofit arts organization.
+Examples include an Executive Director, Artistic Director or Board President.

 Folk Heritage Award: